tangentecode/obsidian-notes/computer-science/docs/sql/sqlite-and-python/sqlite-general.md

 ## What is SQLite?

-SQLite is a lightweight, self-contained database engine.
+- SQLite is a **lightweight**, self-contained **database engine**
-It is serverless, meaning there’s no need for a separate database server process.
+- It is serverless, meaning there’s no need for a separate database server process.
-Ideal for embedded systems, small-scale applications, and local data storage.
+-  Ideal for embedded systems, small-scale applications, and local data storage.
-Data is stored in a single .sqlite or .db file.
+- Data is stored in a single .sqlite or .db file.

-Key Features of SQLite:
+## Key Features of SQLite

 File-based: Entire database stored in a file.
     Zero-configuration: No setup or installation required.